Language Teaching Studies

 Length of Program

-The Language Teaching Studies program is designed as an intensive MA degree that can be completed in five consecutive quarter terms beginning Summer term (the first Summer term is entirely online), and continuing through the subsequent Summer term (15 months).
-Students are able to stay longer than five terms in the program, but need to consult with Director Keli Yerian about planning an extended or alternate schedule.
-The program is not designed to be completed as quickly with a Fall term start; students need stay in the program 2 years in this case.
+The Language Teaching Studies program is designed as an intensive MA degree that can be completed in four consecutive quarter terms beginning in Fall term (late September) and continuing through early August in the subsequent Summer term (11 months).
+Students may choose to stay longer than four terms in the program, for example for 2 years on a less-intensive schedule, or part time.
+A longer schedule allows for more personalization through additional electives within Linguistics or across departments, and/or fewer courses per term.
+Applicants should consult with Director Keli Yerian when planning an extended or alternate schedule.

 Master's Degree Requirements